 It’s no secret that spring break is busy at Walt Disney World.
 Crowd levels increase during these school holidays, normally culminating with the peak week of Easter.
-That holiday has some of the year’s highest wait times, attendance, and congestion in Magic Kingdom, EPCOT, Animal Kingdom, and Hollywood Studios–but it’s not the only week of heavy crowds at WDW.
-(Updated March 8, 2021.)
+That holiday has some of the year’s highest wait times, attendance, and congestion in Magic Kingdom, EPCOT, Animal Kingdom, and Hollywood Studios–but it’s not the only week of heavy crowds.

-Our goals with this post are highlighting some of the recent crowd levels at Walt Disney World, looking at changes to park hours in March 2021, analyzing general travel trends for spring break 2021, and trying to predict which dates will be “red flags” on Walt Disney World crowd calendar for March and April 2021…
+Our goals with this post are highlighting some of the recent crowd levels at Walt Disney World, looking at changes to park hours, analyzing general travel trends for spring break, and trying to predict which dates will be “red flags” on Walt Disney World crowd calendar for March and April…

 If you don’t already have Disney Park Pass reservations, hope you like EPCOT!
 (Or Animal Kingdom, but only on some days.)
 For the next two weeks, Magic Kingdom and Disney’s Hollywood Studios are fully booked across all three buckets of Park Passes for many days.

-Let’s start with park hours.
-Walt Disney World has been extending park hours for March 2021, beginning with all dates the first two weeks of the month, with even longer hours Friday through Sunday.
+On a positive note, Walt Disney World has been extending park hours for March and April 2022, beginning with all dates the first two weeks of the month, with even longer hours Friday through Sunday.
 This wasn’t particularly noteworthy, as this has been happening with consistency for the last several months.

-Walt Disney World releases boilerplate hours with Magic Kingdom closing at 6 pm, EPCOT and DHS at 7 pm, and Animal Kingdom at 5 pm, and then extends those closings as travel dates draw nearer.
-The much more noteworthy extension occurred for mid to late March 2021…
+Walt Disney World releases boilerplate hours with Magic Kingdom closing at 9 pm, EPCOT and DHS at 9 pm, and Animal Kingdom at 7 pm, and then extends those closings as travel dates draw nearer.

 Even if no other district in the entire United States had spring break that week, it would be incredibly busy at Walt Disney World due to those two local school systems.
 As we’ve seen time and time again in the last few years, holiday breaks in Orange and Osceola Counties have significant impacts on attendance at Walt Disney World.
 And in actuality, many other school districts around the United States will also have breaks coinciding with this same week.

 With that said, there are a several specific districts in Florida that are among the largest in the country and have an outsized impact on attendance at Walt Disney World.
-Those districts and their respective spring breaks are as follows:
+In a normal year, those districts and their respective spring breaks around the following timeframes:

-Here are other major school districts and their 2021 spring break dates that could significantly impact crowd levels at Walt Disney World:
+Here are other major school districts and their normal spring break dates that could significantly impact crowd levels at Walt Disney World:

-Again, this is not an exhaustive list of spring break schedules.
+Again, this is not an exhaustive list of spring break schedules, and these districts have not been updated for 2022, so the precise dates are likely +/- 1 day.
 These 12 school districts were selected because they’re among the country’s largest districts that are either near Walt Disney World or feed heavily into visitor demographics.
 That’s why Chicago is listed but Los Angeles Unified, Clark County (Nevada), and Honolulu’s school districts are not.

 Additionally, our focus here is on K-12 school districts, but many universities have cancelled or modified their spring breaks.
 (Colleges usually have less of an impact on Walt Disney World crowds due to age demographics.)
 Notable examples include Florida State University, Ohio State University, Arizona State University, Boston University, and the University of Michigan.
 At these schools, students will receive several one-day “well-being breaks” without any scheduled academic activities.